 While today’s culture seeks to portray truth as relative and continuously changing, spiritual life at Dubbo Christian School challenges students to unapologetically serve a Saviour who is Truth and a God who is unchanging.

-The Bible is interwoven into the curriculum using tools such as the Transformation by Design curriculum framework, and prepares students to know, defend, and live out their faith by providing the opportunity to wrestle with what it means to hold a Christian world view.
+The Bible is interwoven into the curriculum using the Transformation by Design curriculum framework, and prepares students to know, defend, and live out their faith by providing the opportunity to wrestle with what it means to hold a Christian world view.
 Weekly Assembly affords students the opportunity to gather together as an entire school, and praise Christ as a unified body of believers.